-Use these strip piecing tips to help you sew quick and easy quilts with this time-saving method that eliminates the need to work with small, individual pieces of fabric.
+Strip piecing is a time-saving method that can help you sew quick and easy quilts.
+It eliminates the need to work with small, individual pieces of fabric.

-Strip piecing is a patchwork quilt making technique that's accomplished by sewing multiple fabrics together to create a 'strip set' that looks just like a portion of a quilt block.
+Strip piecing is a patchwork quilt-making technique that is accomplished by sewing multiple fabrics together to create a "strip set" that looks just like a portion of a quilt block.
 The strip set is cut apart to yield segments that replace two or more pieces of fabric.

-The pattern asks quilters to sew five 2" wide strips of fabric side by side and press.
+For instance, a pattern asks you to sew five 2-inch wide strips of fabric side by side and press.
 After that, one end of the strip set is squared up.
-Starting from the squared up end, the instructions say to cut as many 8-inch segments from the strip set as possible to create 8" x 8" patchwork squares.
+Starting from the squared up end, the instructions say to cut as many 8-inch segments from the strip set as possible to create 8-inch by 8-inch patchwork squares.

-The quilter was unhappy with the 8" length, stating that it was a waste of fabric because the segments should be 7-1/2" long -- the width of her strip sets.
-The problem -- her strip sets were too narrow, and there are several reasons why that happened.
+You may not be happy with the 8-inch length, thinking that it is a waste of fabric because the segments should be 7 1/2 inches long—the width of your strip sets.
+The problem is that your strip sets are too narrow, and there are several reasons how that can happen.

-- Each of the inner three 2" strips includes a quarter inch seam along both sides, making those strips each 1-1/2" wide in the completed strip set.
+- Each of the inner three 2-inch strips includes a 1/4-inch seam along both sides, making those strips each 1 1/2 inches wide in the completed strip set.

-- Each of the two outer strips has a seam along only an inner edge, making those strips 1-3/4" wide.
+- Each of the two outer strips has a seam along only an inner edge, making those strips 1 3/4-inch wide.

-Why did the quilter's strip set only measure 7 1/2 inches across?
+Why did your strip set only measure 7 1/2 inches across?
 There are a few possibilities:

-- Seams may have been wider than 1/4", 'eating' some of the strip width.
+- Seams may have been wider than 1/4-inch, which would "eat" some of the strip width.

 - Pressing may not have been adequate.

-- Strips might have been slightly narrower than 2".
+- Strips might have been slightly narrower than 2 inches.

-- A combination of errors could have occurred.
+- A combination of these errors could have occurred.

 Other Quick Piecing Methods

-Strip piecing is one form of quick piecing that you will encounter in quilt patterns.
-Easy half-square triangle units, no-waste flying geese, and quick quarter square triangle units are three more examples of popular quilting components that can be assembled using quick piecing techniques.
+Strip piecing is just one form of quick piecing that you will encounter in quilt patterns.
+Easy half-square triangle units, no-waste flying geese, and quick quarter-square triangle units are a few more examples of popular, quicker components quilters use.